 The principal activities of the Company is as to provide a comprehensive range of Management Systems Certification services and related services including but not limited to registration, auditing, checking, inspection, training and product testing that confirm to Management System Standards, code of practice, guidelines, laws and other related thereto.
-There have been no significant changes in the nature of these activities during the financial year.
+There have been no significant changes like these activities during the financial year.